ymcui/expmrc/baseline/multi-choice/README.md

-# Baseline for Span-Extraction MRC
+# Baseline for Multi-Choice MRC

-This folder contains the baseline codes for SQuAD and CMRC 2018, where both of them are span-extraction MRC tasks.
+This folder contains the baseline codes for RACE<sup>+</sup> and C<sup>3</sup>, where both of them are multi-choice MRC tasks.
 The original baseline codes are written in TensorFlow.

 Hopefully, we will also provide PyTorch baseline codes in the near future.